Waxing and Waning ~ The World Around Us ~ Bluebird Broods

 DSC 6703

-Each morning brings renewed sipping and dipping activity about the birdbath, though I have yet to capture the many birds who visit here.
+Each morning brings renewed sipping and dipping activity about the birdbath, though I have yet to capture the many who visit here.
 I am faithful in cleaning and refreshing the basin each day.

 DSC 6772+web